amcq-expeed/OPNXT/docs/generated/PRJ-2025-0010/SRS.md

 - Acceptance Criteria: TBD

 ## 5. Nonfunctional Requirements
-- Performance / Security / Compliance: The system SHALL Validate the integrity of the generated ZIP files.
+- Performance / Security / Compliance: The system SHALL Validate the structure of the generated ZIP files.

 ## 6. Other Requirements
-- Success Metrics: The system SHALL Provide a user interface for initiating ZIP file generation.
+- Success Metrics: The system SHALL Provide feedback on the success or failure of the ZIP generation process.